jdougherty4/test/chapter2.md

 Follow the instructions to complete the additional challenges.
 These challenges are optional, but they offer more of a comprehensive glimpse of what's possible with R

 `@instructions`
-- Subset the vector diamonds$carat to find the value in the 6th row
+- Subset the vector diamonds$carat to find the 6th value

 - Subset the diamonds dataframe to keep only cut and price columns